Shooting gun up. What are the pros and cons?

 For some disciplines, the trap layouts, DTL, for instance, you wouldn’t dream of calling for the bird when the gun stock was still hovering somewhere around your chest.
 You simply wouldn’t have time to get on the bird and kill it.
+(Read more on trap shooting here.)

 It shouldn’t be forgotten that shooting ‘gun up’ can quite often be a sensible option – especially if you want to improve your average scores – and it’s certainly not one to be scoffed at.
-In fact, I’m happy to shoot gun up and beat my mates every time, rather than doing the laid back, macho, thing where I’ll often end up paying for the beers!

 Irrespective of your ability, though, on the average Sporting layout you sometimes have to mix the mounting stances so let’s have a look at which targets can often cause problems and where your stock should be when you call for the bird.